IonutGorgos/fpga_comm/README.md

-A command line script to encrypt data to SASEBO G written in Python 2.7
+clis.py script for controlling the experimental platform for Sasebo-G written Python 2.7

 Libusb-win32 driver used for Windows